nodejs/node/doc/api/crypto.markdown

 Returned by `crypto.createVerify`.

-Verify objects are writable [streams](stream.html).
+Verify objects are writable [streams][].
 The written data is used to validate against the supplied signature.
 Once all of the data has been written, the `verify` method will return true if the supplied signature is valid.
 The legacy `update` method is also supported.

 ### verifier.update(data)